CarolineS-QA/ims-demo/README.md

 ```
 Java SE 8 (or later) to run the jar file.
 Maven to create the jar-file.
-One of the following: mySQL on your local machine, the IP and login details for my (or your own) GCP instance.
+One of the following: mySQL on your local machine, the IP and login details for my GCP instance or your own GCP instance.
 You can use the command line to run the program but git & git bash are nice to have.
 ```
 **To develop**